inzilico/imputeqc/README.md

 Read a vignette [How to Select the Number of Clusters for fastPHASE](https://github.com/inzilico/imputeqc/blob/master/vignettes/k_selection.Rmd).

-If you run R on a local machine, the other way to access the vignette:
+On a local machine, the vignette can be accessed as follow:

     browseVignettes("imputeqc")

+On remote machine, the vignette can be opened in the "Help" tab of RStudio:

+    vignette("k_selection")

 Contacts
 --------